 Another instance when you’ll need a crown is after a root canal.
 In that case, you’ve still got your tooth remaining, which is a good thing.
-The problem is that now that tooth is no longer getting nourished by the roots, as they’re dead.
+However, the tooth is no longer getting nourished by the roots, as they’re dead.
 The tooth becomes brittle and it absolutely must have a crown over it to protect it from breaking when you chew.
 There’s a lot of pressure bearing down on teeth during chewing — those chewing muscles of yours are the strongest muscles in the body!
-So, when you’re tooth isn’t strong it can easily break.
+So, when your tooth isn’t strong it can easily break.
 That’s why you need to get a crown put on a tooth that’s had a root canal.

 Dr. Pete may recommend a dental crown for a variety of reasons but, most likely, it will be for one of the following: